mwlang/flowmor_router/README.md

 * if a model belongs_to another model, then use ActiveRecord's Reflections to automatically build richer routes
 * scan sub-directories under static to build nested pages that the static_controller can serve.
-* instead of routing *all* RoutableRecord's, add "routable" scope that defaults to *all* but can be easily changed by redefining the :routable scope on the descendant model class.
 * potentially optimize the route generator to only update the routes that actually changed (currently all routes are triggered to reload).

 Please don't hold your breath for me, though.
 Unless [I need 'em for a specific project](http://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it), they won't happen.
 If you need it, implement and contribute back with pull request.
 I'll take enhancements as long as they're test covered and don't break backwards compatibility.